-If you’re not yet sure what you’ll be using your resistance bands for but want to make sure all bases are covered, look for a high-quality, complete set like this one from Tribe.
+If you’re not yet sure what you’ll be using your resistance bands for, but want to make sure all the bases are covered, look for a high-quality, complete set like this one from Tribe.
 The set comes with five color-coded bands at various resistance levels, two cushioned soft-grip handles, two soft ankle straps, and a door-safe anchor.
 Not only is this a great on-the-go option thanks to its waterproof carry bag but you can also configure the many pieces to tone your chest, abs, biceps, legs, glutes, and more.
 Target certain muscle groups with these bands to work on your upper and lower body.

 On the other hand, you may just want to try out a set of exercise bands before investing in a larger set.
 If that’s the case, or you simply want a small set of equipment to complement your existing exercise routine, look at the Fit Simplify Resistance Loop Exercise Bands.
-Loop bands like these do not have handles or grips; instead, they’re made of 100% natural latex and form a complete 12-in-by-2-in loop.
-The simple design makes them an excellent tool during exercises like pilates when you want to elevate your workout.
+Loop bands like these do not have handles or grips; instead, they’re made of 100% natural latex and form a complete 12-inch-by-2-inch loop.
+The simple design makes them an excellent tool during exercises like Pilates when you want to elevate your workout.
 They’re also often used in physical therapy, especially by those suffering from leg, knee, and back injuries.

 If you’re investing in resistance bands because you want to build muscle, there are a few things to look for: stackable bands, versatile attachments, and comfortable grips.
 The Fitness Insanity set comes with five stackable exercise bands, a waterproof carry bag, leg and ankle straps, and an exercise guide e-book.
 It also includes a door anchor attachment which you can use to secure your band, letting you perform more complex and high-intensity resistance exercises.
-What we like about the Fitness Insanity test is that the bands are both long-lasting and stackable, letting you combine weight up to an equivalent of 150 pounds.
-Think of them as dumbbells and kettlebells all rolled up into one
+What we like about the

 One of the advantages of resistance bands is that they can even replace bulky gym equipment like chin-up bars.
 Serious Steel’s Assisted Pull-Up Bands are built to help you improve your pull-ups, though they can be used to stretch and tone, too.
 The bands come in six different resistance levels: 2 to 15 pounds, 5 to 35 pounds, 10 to 50 pounds, 25 to 80 pounds, 50 to 120 pounds, and 60 to 150 pounds.
 When choosing, think about the counterbalance you would usually use at the gym and pick an equivalent band.
 Serious Steel also has a pull-up guide on its site to help you decide.
 You can also substitute a pull-up bar when you’re ready.

 Take your pulling exercises and curls to the next level with this resistance band set by Whatafit.
 It comes with five adjustable bands ranging from 10lbs to 50lbs for a well-rounded workout.
 These bands can be used separately or combined for an even more intense workout.
 Their non-slip handle makes it a piece of reliable workout equipment.
 The resistance bands also come with a travel pouch for portability.
 This makes them perfect for both home and outdoor use.
-Whether you’re trying to stay fit while working from home or on a vacation somewhere far away, you can still keep your fitness routine consistent.
+Whether you’re trying to stay fit while working from home or on a vacation somewhere far away, you can still keep your

 Resistance bands already give you the most well-rounded workout you could ask for.
 If you want to focus on toning your legs and butt area, though, these resistance bands are the best option.
 With three different resistance levels: low, medium, and heavy, you can easily tone your thighs and train your abs.
 These loop resistance bands are made of fabric instead of the usual rubber which makes them more comfortable to use.
 On top of that, it helps avoid pulling on your skin and band bundling while you’re working out.
 These bands are also compact so you can simply insert them in your bag and bring them anywhere you go.